 - 1. The mode of assessment for each course unit is set out in the syllabus.
 The guiding principle is the Assessment Plan, which is included as an Appendix to these Regulations. - 2.
-At a student's written request, the Board of Examiners may allow an examination to be taken in a form different from that stated above. - 3.
+In situations of force majeure, when it is not reasonably possible to provide examinations in the manner stated in OCASYS, alternative modes of instruction and assessment may be used temporarily.
+This is on condition that the prescribed learning outcomes will still be achieved when the alternative modes are used. - 3.
+At a student's written request, the Board of Examiners may allow an examination to be taken in a form different from that stated above. - 4.
 The Board of Examiners may also grant exemption from active participation in a course unit.
-In such cases, the Board of Examiners will require the activities connected to the course unit in question to be performed in a different way that it will determine. - 4.
-If no mode of assessment is listed for a course unit in these Regulations because the course unit is not taught in the programme, then the relevant Teaching and Examination Regulations for that course unit will apply. - 5.
-Mock versions of each examination will be made available to practise with. - 6.
-In situations that the Board of the University deems situations of force majeure, in which it is not reasonably possible to provide teaching and examinations in the manner stated in the syllabus, alternative modes of instruction and assessment may temporarily be used.
+In such cases, the Board of Examiners will require the activities connected to the course unit in question to be performed in a different way that it will determine. - 5.
+If no mode of assessment is listed for a course unit in these Regulations because the course unit is not taught in the programme, then the relevant Teaching and Examination Regulations for that course unit will apply. - 6.
+Mock versions of each examination will be made available to practise with. - 7.
+In situations that the institutional board considers to be force majeure, when it is not reasonably possible to provide teaching and examinations in the manner stated in the syllabus, alternative modes of instruction and assessment may temporarily be used.
 This is on condition that the temporary alternative modes of instruction and assessment are added to the syllabus as an addendum, after they have been approved by the Board of Examiners.
 In principle, the approved intended learning outcomes of the relevant component must also be achieved while the alternative modes of instruction and assessment are used.
-After approval by the programme coordinator, a proposal for amending the learning outcomes can be submitted to the Board of Examiners for approval if achieving the intended learning outcomes is impossible.
-A proposal to that effect must be carefully substantiated and include references to other course units that assess the learning outcomes in question to at least at the same level of command.
-An amendment to a learning outcome will be added as an addendum to both the syllabus of the course unit concerned and the degree programme's assessment plan, and if necessary to the matrix of learning outcomes as well.
+After approval by the Board of Examiners coordinator, a proposal for amending the learning outcomes can be submitted to the Board of Examiners for approval if achieving the intended learning outcomes is impossible.
+A proposal to this effect must be carefully substantiated and include references to other course units that assess the learning outcomes in question to at least at the same level of command.
+An amendment to a learning outcome will be added as an addendum to both the syllabus of the course unit concerned and the degree programme's Assessment Plan, and to the matrix of learning outcomes as well, if necessary.